 Canstar-rated Velocity frequent flyer credit cards

 Before you decide on a frequent flyer credit card, it’s a good idea to compare your options considering there is such a huge range of products out there.
 You can see a snapshot of them in the table below, sorted by Virgin airline points gained per dollar spent (highest to lowest) then by provider name (alphabetically).
-The results and Star Ratings shown are based on a monthly spend of $3,000.
+The results shown are based on a monthly spend of $3,000.
 Use Canstar’s credit card comparison selector to view details of a wide variety of credit cards.
 Be sure to read the full terms and conditions of each deal before signing up.

-Table only displays six products – click here to see more.
+Table only displays five products – click here to see more.
 Be sure to read the full terms and conditions of each deal before signing up.